A success timeline featuring the most significant achievements of John Smoltz.

 In 1992, John Smoltz won 15 regular-season games and was the MVP of the National League Championship Series.

-In 1996, John Smoltz had a stellar season, going 24-8 with a 2.94 ERA and 276 strikeouts, leading the majors in wins and strikeouts, and winning the NL Cy Young Award.
+In 1996, John Smoltz had a stellar season, going 24-8 with a 2.94 ERA and 276 strikeouts, winning the NL Cy Young Award.

 In 1997, John Smoltz received a Silver Slugger Award for his batting, leading all pitchers with 18 base hits.

-In 2002, John Smoltz set a National League record with 55 saves and became the second pitcher in history to record both a 20-win season and a 50-save season.
+In 2002, John Smoltz set a National League record with 55 saves and became only the second pitcher in history to record both a 20-win season and a 50-save season.

 In 2015, John Smoltz was elected to the Baseball Hall of Fame in his first year of eligibility.

 In 2021, John Smoltz won his first Sports Emmy Award as an Event Analyst.
+Smoltz was later forced to end his in-studio work for MLB Network after he refused to receive the COVID-19 vaccine, which is required for the company's employees.

 Football encompasses a variety of team sports centered on kicking...